The US military secretly weaponized the weather over Vietnam

 What is documented

 Unlike most entries in a conspiracy encyclopedia, Operation Popeye requires no leap of faith.
 The core of it is a matter of official record, confirmed by the government that ran it.
-The chief seeding agent was silver iodide (with some lead iodide), dispersed from flares and generators mounted on the aircraft.
+The chief seeding agent was silver iodide (with some lead iodide), dispersed from flares and generators mounted on aircraft flown out of a special-operations detachment at Udorn Royal Thai Air Force Base in Thailand, under the cover of routine weather reconnaissance.
 The area of operations was the trail system in Laos, extending into parts of North Vietnam and Cambodia.
-Military evaluations claimed the seeding extended the monsoon season over target zones by an average of roughly 30 to 45 days.
+Military evaluations claimed the seeding extended the monsoon season over target zones by an average of roughly 30 to 45 days, at a reported cost of about $3.6 million a year.

 The program surfaced because journalists would not let it stay buried.
 In 1971, syndicated columnist Jack Anderson reported that the United States was making rain over the Ho Chi Minh Trail.
 That June, the leaked Pentagon Papers included references to weather- modification proposals against the trail.
 Then, on 3 July 1972, Seymour Hersh laid it out in The New York Times under the blunt headline “Rainmaking Is Used As Weapon by U.S.” The operation was terminated two days later.

 The reversal is the part that makes Popeye more than a war story.
-Defense Secretary Melvin Laird had told Congress and reporters in 1972 that the rainmaking allegations were untrue.
+Defense Secretary Melvin Laird had told Congress and reporters in 1972 that the rainmaking allegations were untrue; testifying to the Senate on 18 April 1972, he put it flatly: “We have never engaged in that type of activity over Northern Vietnam.”
 But Senator Claiborne Pell of Rhode Island, chairing the Senate Subcommittee on Oceans and International Environment, pressed the issue for two years.
 In March 1974, Defense Department officials finally acknowledged in a secret hearing that Operation Popeye had operated for years exactly as reported.
 The denial had been false; the conspiracy was real.

 Where the story gets oversold

 What Popeye proves is that a government did, in secret, attempt to modify weather for military ends, and lied about it.
-What it does notprove is that weather can be controlled at will.
+What it does not prove is that weather can be controlled at will.
 Cloud seeding is a real and still-practiced technique, but a modest one: silver iodide can encourage precipitation from clouds that are already moisture-laden and near the point of raining.
 It cannot summon a storm from clear sky, steer a hurricane, or manufacture a drought.
-Even Popeye's own claimed effect — a few extra weeks of monsoon in a region already drenched by monsoon — sits at the outer edge of what the science supports, and its actual military impact on the trail was never clearly established and remains debated among historians.
+Even Popeye's own claimed effect (a few extra weeks of monsoon in a region already drenched by monsoon) sits at the outer edge of what the science supports, and its actual military impact on the trail was never clearly established.
+At the same 1974 briefing that confirmed the program, one Air Force officer testified that monitoring had “verified beyond any doubt” that the rain hurt North Vietnamese logistics, while the briefing as a whole could otherwise support only a modest rainfall increase that officials themselves called “certainly limited” and “unverifiable.”
+General Westmoreland privately judged the effect on rainfall to be negligible, and historian James Rodger Fleming, reviewing the program's archival record, concludes its real tactical payoff was minimal.
+The effectiveness question remains genuinely disputed among historians for a simple reason: the confident claims were never matched by data rigorous enough to confirm them.

 The overreach matters.
 “Chemtrails” (ordinary condensation trails misread as chemical spraying) have been studied and found to be contrails; the atmospheric-research facility HAARP in Alaska is an ionospheric-science installation, not a weather machine; and there is no evidence that modern hurricanes or floods are being engineered.
 Popeye is frequently marshaled as if it settles those questions.
 It does not.
-It establishes capability and intent in one narrow, primitive form, half a century ago, with limited and uncertain results — not the god-like weather control that the broader theories require.
+It establishes capability and intent in one narrow, primitive form, half a century ago, with limited and uncertain results, not the sweeping, on-demand weather control that broader theories require.

 Holding both facts at once is the honest position: the documented program was real and was concealed, and the sweeping claim that “they control the weather” today remains unestablished.